-As the House Committee on Transportation & Infrastructure develops the next surface transportation reauthorization bill, our organizations strongly oppose any increase in the existing minimum liability coverage for motor carriers.
-An increase in insurance requirements is wholly unnecessary, would do nothing to improve highway safety, and would have a severe negative impact on our members by significantly increasing their operational costs.
+As the Senate Committee on Commerce, Science & Transportation develops its title of the next surface transportation reauthorization bill, our organizations strongly discourage you from including any increase in the existing minimum liability coverage for motor carriers.
+An increase in insurance requirements is wholly unnecessary, would do nothing to improve highway safety, and would have a severe negative impact on truckers, farmers, and manufacturers by significantly increasing their operational costs.

 Increasing minimum liability coverage would affect all businesses transporting property, not just long-haul trucking operations.
-As illustrated by the diversity of our coalition, the impact would be felt in many sectors of the economy that have been working to help our nation recover from the COVID-19 pandemic, including the trucking, agriculture, construction, manufacturing, towing and the materials industries.
-Raising insurance rates for countless businesses engaged in trucking in the midst of the current economic disruption caused by the virus would undoubtedly lead to the loss of even more American jobs.
-This policy clearly does not belong in legislation that is designed to support economic recovery and encourage growth.
+As illustrated by the diversity of our coalition, the impact would be felt in many sectors of the economy that are currently working to help our nation recover from the COVID-19 pandemic, including trucking, agriculture and the materials industries.
+Raising insurance rates for countless businesses engaged in trucking in the midst of an economic downturn would undoubtedly lead to the loss of even more American jobs.
+This policy does not belong in legislation that is designed to support economic recovery and encourage growth.

-Furthermore, federal research has demonstrated such a change is entirely unnecessary.
+Furthermore, such a change is entirely unnecessary.
 As required by MAP-21, the Federal Motor Carrier Safety Administration (FMCSA) commissioned the John A. Volpe National Transportation Systems Center to research this issue in greater detail.
-In 2014, Volpe released its report, which explained, "The vast majority of CMV-caused crashes have relatively small cost consequences, and the costs are easily covered with the limits of mandatory liability insurance" [emphasis added].
+In 2014, Volpe released its report, which explained, "The vast majority of CMV-caused crashes have relatively small cost consequences, and the costs are easily covered with the limits of mandatory liability insurance [emphasis added]."
 Volpe adds, "A small share exceed the mandatory minimum but are often covered by other insurance or assets."
-In fact, this study determined today's minimum insurance level adequately covers damages in all but 0.6% of crashes.
+In fact, this study determined today's minimum insurance level adequately covers damages in all but 0.06% of crashes.